Welcome to the Department of Economics from the Director of Graduate Studies (Taught Degrees)

 We offer dedicated teaching on macroeconomics, microeconomics, econometrics and an extensive range of optional modules.

 Completing an MSc can be a great way to enhance your career prospects, and the high quality reputation of this qualification makes our graduates highly sought after by employers.
 We will provide opportunities to develop your academic, personal and professional skills throughout your time with us.
-In addition to the support and courses provided by Student Careers and Skills, we arrange numerous events such as a guest lecture series, designed to broaden the education experience and help you interpret what you have learnt in lectures and classes to interesting and important real world situations and subjects.
+In addition, the courses and support provided by Student Opportunity, and the numerous (virtual) events organised within the Department such as a guest lecture series, are designed to broaden the education experience and help you interpret what you have learnt in lectures and classes to interesting and important real world situations and subjects.

 The MSc programmes covered by this Handbook are one year in duration with approximately eight months of taught coursework leading to an examination period, followed by four months of independent research work towards a dissertation.